dellis7/GatorSecurityFall2023/senior_project_dea-main/README.md

 * `cd` to the `senior_project_dea-main` directory (if not already there)
 * Run `git add .` to stage all changed files
 * Run `git commit -m "your commit message"` to commit your local changes
-* Run `git push` (If you created your branch through the terminal, an error will pop up with the alternative command that you need to run.)
+* Run `git push` (If you created your branch through the terminal, an error will pop up with the alternative command that you need to run.
+The command with look like this, `git push --set-upstream origin <branch-name>`)

 ## Section 7: Running the app locally
 To start the backend run the following commands: